Media Overview

 To prove that products fulfill circularity criteria, EPEA is developing the so-called Circularity Passport® Product (CPP).
 Taking this as its guideline, the organization checks and evaluates the entire system behind a circular product, all the materials used and their recyclability, and provides an overall assessment of the degree of circularity.
 But to guarantee product’s circularity, it must be proven and as much relevant information as possible provided.
 Only this way a reverse logistics network can be created, aimed at regenerating value from tarps at the end of their life, transforming them into highly desirable one-of-a-kind bags.

 The introduction of the Digital Product Passport (DPP) for truck tarps with a comprehensive data protocol developed and implemented by FREITAG and Bieri therefore represents a significant innovation.
 This contains all relevant information and thus ensures greater transparency with regard to material composition, production and origin.
 On the other hand, the aim is to simplify processes along the value chain thanks to information about the manufacturer and tarp specialist, the tarp’s age, and the recycling stream into which the material will one day be fed.
 The digital product passport attached to the inside of the tarps in the form of prints, while an RFID chip and QR code will provide virtual information about the tarp.
-The test fleet is already equipped with this system.
+The test fleet is already equipped with this system: the RFID-enabled software solution SKPident accompanies production and enables tracking throughout the entire lifecycle of the circular tarpaulins.

 *EPEA - Part of Drees & Sommer evaluates materials using the Cradle to Cradle® approach and focuses on all-around material health for humans and the environment, technical recyclability and the implementation of a take-back system.